Last updated on

 6. Trainees’ Wages

-For most professions and training programmes, the trainees’ average gross monthly wages range between 800 and 1,200 euros.
+For most professions and training programmes, the trainees’ average gross monthly wages range between 850 and 1,250 euros.
 Wages are generally increasing over time during the programme.
-At the moment, the average monthly wage of a German trainee in a dual vocational programme is just above 1,000 euros gross (that is ca 800 euros of net income for a single person with no kids).
+For 2023, the average monthly wage of a German trainee in a dual vocational programme was 1,066 euros gross (that is ca. 845 euros of net income for a single person with no kids).

 An overview of the trainees’ gross monthly wages can be found in the table below (these numbers do not include any overtime pay or potential additional benefits such as bonuses and allowances that trainees may receive):